Random walks in Euclidean space: Introduction

 Existing results in the literature can be divided into two classes.
 Some papers describe the behavior of the measure on scale $O(1)$ others do it on scale $O(\sqrt{l})$.
 We begin by discussing the first category.

-Ka\v zdan \cite{Kaz} and Guivarc'h \cite{Gui} proved a ratio limit theorem for $d=2$.
+Ka\v zdan \cite{Kaz-uniform} and Guivarc'h \cite{Gui-uniform} proved a Ratio Limit Theorem for $d=2$.
 This result describes the local behavior of the distribution of $Y_l$.
-It states that the conditional distribution of $Y_l$ on a fixed compact set is asimptotically uniform, i.e. Lebesgue.
+It states that the conditional distribution of $Y_l$ on a fixed compact set is asymptotically uniform, i.e. Lebesgue.
 More precisely, for any two smooth compactly supported functions $f$ and $g$ we have

 provided that the denominator on the right do not vanish.
-The distribution of $X_1$ of course need to satisfy some natural non-degeneracy conditions for which we refer the reader to the original articles.
+The law of $X_1$ of course need to satisfy some natural non-degeneracy conditions for which we refer the reader to the original articles.
 The proofs rely on the fact that $\SO(2)$ is commutative.

-In the papers \cite{BBC}, \cite{Kho}, \cite{Max} the local limit theorem is generalized to higher dimension, however the arguments require some restrictive assumption on the law of $X_1$, e.g. absolute continuity, which implies that the group generated by the support of $X_1$ contains translations.
-In the absence of translations new ideas are required to obtain the local limit theorem in full generality which is the main goal of our paper.
+In the papers \cite{BBC-LLT}, \cite{Kho-LLT}, \cite{Max-LLT} the Local Limit Theorem is generalized to higher dimension, however the arguments require some restrictive assumption on the law of $X_1$, e.g. absolute continuity, which implies that the group generated by the support of $X_1$ contains translations.
+In the absence of translations new ideas are required to obtain the Local Limit Theorem in full generality which is the main goal of our paper.

-Very recently, Conze and Guivarc'h \cite{CG} proved a ratio limit theorem under certain assumption on the associated random walk on $\SO(d)$.
+Very recently, Conze and Guivarc'h \cite{CG-spectralgap} proved a Ratio Limit Theorem under a certain assumption on the associated random walk on $\SO(d)$.
 This assumption may hold in full generality but it has been verified only under special circumstances yet.
 (We elaborate on this assumption in Section \ref{sc_high} after Theorem A.) Their approach also does not rely on translations, but differ from the methods of this paper.

-Tutubalin \cite{Tut} proved a central limit theorem for dimension $d=2$ and $d=3$, which was later generalized to higher dimension by Gorostiza \cite{Gor} and Roynette \cite{Roy}.
-The central limit theorem describes the behavior of the distribution of $Y_l$ on scale $O(\sqrt{l})$.
+Tutubalin \cite{Tut-CLT} proved a Central Limit Theorem for dimension $d=2$ and $d=3$, which was later generalized to higher dimension by Gorostiza \cite{Gor-CLT} and Roynette \cite{Roy-CLT}.
+The Central Limit Theorem describes the behavior of the distribution of $Y_l$ on scale $O(\sqrt{l})$.
 More precisely, it claims that $Y_l/\sqrt{l}$ converges weakly to a Gaussian distribution if $Y_1$ has finite second moments.
-The central limit theorem was revisited by many authors, see e.g. \cite{Gri}, \cite{RY}, \cite{Kho2} and \cite{AMN}.
-In these works the central limit theorem was even generalized to cases when the distribution $Y_1$ does not have second finite moments and the limit distribution is not Gaussian.
+The Central Limit Theorem was revisited by many authors, see e.g. \cite{Gri-CLT}, \cite{RY-CLT}, \cite{Kho-CLT} and \cite{AMN-Euclidean}.
+In these works the Central Limit Theorem was even generalized to cases when the distribution $Y_1$ has infinite second moment and the limit distribution is not Gaussian.